-1. Basal conditions and geothermal flux: Direct measurements of bed conditions including frozen/thawed bed, basal pore pressure, slip, and sediments are needed to develop and test realistic models of the controls on the fast flow of ice streams and outlet glaciers.
+Basal conditions and geothermal flux: Direct measurements of bed conditions including frozen/thawed bed, basal pore pressure, slip, and sediments are needed to develop and test realistic models of the controls on the fast flow of ice streams and outlet glaciers.
 Determination of whether a bed is frozen or thawed requires coupled thermo-mechanical flow models.
-A critical necessary input is a realistic measure of the geothermal flux.
-Geothermal flux has been estimated at a few locations from borehole thermometry, but we expect the geothermal flux varies significantly over spatial scales of less than 25 km (Fahnestock et al., 2001).
-In Greenland borehole temperature reconstructions imply low values in south Greenland (<40 mW/m2, values of 50 mW/m2 at GRIP and CC and higher values at NEEM (80 mW/m2) and NGRIP (130 mW/m2).
-Until recently the only measurement in West Antarctica was from Siple Dome (69 mW m^{-2}), but recent borehole temperature measurements in the West Antarctic Ice Sheet (WAIS) Divide drill site indicate a geothermal flux of ~230 mW m^{-2} (Clow, 2012).
-Based on the data to date, geothermal flux values vary considerably throughout West Antarctica and further investigation is required to aid in modeling.
+A necessary boundary condition is a realistic realization of the geothermal flux.
+Geothermal flux has been determined at a few locations from borehole thermometry, but we expect the geothermal flux varies significantly over spatial scales of less than 25 km (Fahnestock et al., 2001).
+In Greenland borehole temperature reconstructions imply low values in south Greenland (<40 mW/m2, values of 50 mW/m2 at GRIP and CC and higher values at NEEM (80 mW/ m^2) and NGRIP (130 mW/ m^2).
+Until recently the only measurement in West Antarctica was from Siple Dome (69 mW m-2), borehole temperature but recent measurements from the WAIS Divide borehole indicate a geothermal flux of ~230 mW m-2 (Clow, 2012).
+Additional measurements are needed to provide boundary conditions for icesheet models.
+Based on the data to date, geothermal flux values vary considerably throughout West Antarctica and further investigation is required to provide boundary conditions for ice sheet modeling.

-Measurements at the bed of glaciers and ice sheets are hampered by problems associated with accessing the bed, and problems keeping boreholes open long enough to deploy sensors.
+Measurements at the bed of glaciers and ice sheets are hampered because of difficulties accessing the bed, and keeping boreholes open long enough to deploy sensors.
 Rapid-access drills that are portable and capable of drilling to the bed of glaciers and ice sheets in less than one field season are needed to make basic measurements including temperature, heat flux, pressure, slip transducers, and to sample basal sediments and bedrock.
 The proposed RAID drill is a step in this direction.
-Hot-water drills capable of 500 m to 2,500 m are urgently needed.
-Logging tools to detect temperature, diameter, inclination, azimuth and pressure are needed in connection with the production of ice bore holes.
+Hot-water drills capable of accessing the bed through 500 m to 2,500 m of ice are urgently needed.
+Logging tools to detect temperature, diameter, inclination, azimuth and pressure are needed in connection with the production of ice boreholes.